CAAPIM/apim-charts/charts/portal/README.md

 - Data will be migrated from minio by default when upgrading.
 - Updated OpenShift example values (examples/portal/openshift) to support portal 5.4.1.

+## 2.3.21+patch.1 General Updates
+- This new version of the chart supports API Portal 5.4.0.2
+  - Security Vulnerabilities fixed

 ## 2.3.21 General Updates
 - Temporary switch of bitnamilegacy/mysql to caapim/mysql.